setup-rails/setup-rails/README.md

 ## Current Limitations

-- Assumes postgres, no support mysql or other databases
+- Assumes postgres, no support for mysql or other databases
 - Assumes RuboCop is present
 - Assumes yarn, no support for npm